 - marketVol: Normally not supported in historical data, tick frequency in live data.

-- Partial closing: Supported by MT4 when the broker supports it; not
+- Partial closing: Supported by some, but not all MT4 brokers; see

 supported by MT5.